simpleidserver/FaasNet/docs/documentation/serverlessworkflows/switch.md

 1. Condition property must be equals to `.message == "first"`.
 2. Condition property must be equals to `.message == "second"`.

-At the end, the workflow must look like to something like this :
+At the end, the workflow must look like this :

 ![Workflow](images/switch2.png)

-The YAML file looks like this.
+YAML file :

 ```
 id: helloWorld